Louisiana Philharmonic Orchestra

 The Louisiana Philharmonic Orchestra (LPO) is an American orchestra based in New Orleans, Louisiana.
 It is the only full-time, professional orchestra in the Gulf South.
 The orchestra performs at the Orpheum Theater.

-The Louisiana Philharmonic Orchestra's music director is Carlos Miguel Prieto.
+The Louisiana Philharmonic Orchestra's music director is Matthew Kraemer.
 The LPO performs a full 36-week concert season featuring an array of Classics, Casual Classics, Family, Education, and Outreach concerts, as well as Special Events.
 The members of the LPO are home-based in New Orleans and serve the Gulf South region.